 RAF Keevil Annual Service of Remembrance

-Every September for the last twenty five years, villagers and friends have gathered at Stocks tree for a short Service of Remembrance, to honour the memory of all those brave men who flew from Keevil airfield as part of the D-day and Arnhem operation.
+Every September for twenty five years, villagers and friends have gathered at Stocks tree for a short Service of Remembrance, to honour the memory of all those brave men who flew from Keevil airfield as part of the D-day and Arnhem operation.
 Many were injured and sadly many never returned.

 In 2020, due to the coronavirus pandemic, the service did not take place.
 Nevertheless, RAF Keevil remembrance was not forgotten.
 David and Margaret Bodman, and Myra and Karl Link, were joined by Ray and Pauline Ward for a little gathering; and two of our awesome Cycling Sapper friends still made their own informal trip to lay a wreath at the Memorial Plaque and, we are reliably informed, check out the lunch menu at The Barge, which we understand remains more than up to standard!
 Thanks for coming, and to Ray Ward, Chris and Ian for the pictures 🙂

 The 2019 service took place by the memorial plaque at Stocks Green at noon on Saturday 7th September, led by the Rev Dr Rob Thomas.
 After the Sappers returned from their cycle ride and lunch, they visited the newly installed Horsa Glider seat on the Banfield Recreation Ground during the afternoon.